-Tenants occupying NHTF-assisted units whose annual incomes exceed 30% of median (that is, they are no longer extremely low-income) may stay in their NHTF-assisted apartments.
+Tenants occupying NHTF-assisted units whose annual incomes exceed the published NHTF Income Limit (that is, they are no longer extremely low-income) may stay in their NHTF-assisted apartments.
 However, the next available unit of comparable size must be rented to an NHTF eligible household, at which time the first unit will be re-classified at the appropriate income and rent level as appropriate for other restrictions on the property.